tttol/about-me/README.md

 # About Me
 This is my portfolio web site.
-Go to https://~~~~~.
+Go to https://tttol.link/

-# TODO
-- ライトモード・ダークモード・OSデフォルトの三択ラジオボタンをセットする
-- レスポンシブデザイン
-- NFTリンクを貼る
-- Next.js SSGで高速化する
-- OGP画像をちゃんとする